Framed motives of algebraic varieties (after V. Voevodsky): Proof of Theorem

+In this section we finish the proof of Theorem~\ref{Segal_Thm_II}.
+It remains to show part~(1) of the theorem.
 Denote by $\Spt^{\bb P^1}(Sm/k)$ the category of $\bb P^1$-spectra with $\bb P^1$ pointed at $\infty$.
-We shall work with the stable motivic model structure on $\Spt^{\bb P^1}(Sm/k)$ (see~\cite{Jar} for details).
+We shall work with the injective stable motivic model structure on $\Spt^{\bb P^1}(Sm/k)$ (see~\cite{Jar} for details).
 The weak equivalences in this model category will be referred to as {\it stable equivalences}.

 We define the {\it fake suspension functor\/} $\Sigma^\ell_{\bb P^1}:\Spt^{\bb P^1}(Sm/k)\to\Spt^{\bb P^1}(Sm/k)$ by $(\Sigma^\ell_{\bb P^1}\cc Z)_n=\cc Z_n\wedge\bb P^1$ and structure maps

 where $\sigma_n$ is a structure map of $\cc Z$.
 The fake suspension functor is left adjoint to the {\it fake loops functor\/} $\Omega^\ell_{\bb P^1}:\Spt^{\bb P^1}(Sm/k)\to\Spt^{\bb P^1}(Sm/k)$ defined by $(\Omega^\ell_{\bb P^1}\cc Z)_n=\Omega_{\bb P^1}\cc Z_n=\underline{\Hom}({\bb P^1},\cc Z_n)$ and structure maps adjoint to